MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C#/README.md

 C# is designed for Common Language Infrastructure (CLI), which consists of the executable code and runtime environment that allows use of various high-level languages on different computer platforms and architectures.
 The following reasons make C# a widely used professional language − Although C# constructs closely follow traditional high-level languages, C and C++ and being an object-oriented programming language.
 It has strong resemblance with Java, it has numerous strong programming features that make it endearing to a number of programmers worldwide.

+C# has gained popularity in software development due to its versatility, developer-friendly syntax, and strong support from Microsoft, making it a valuable tool for building a wide variety of applications.

 Boolean Conditions
 Conditional Compilation
 Simple Multithreading